danwells96/ARISES/DocFiles/Sections/Health Domain.md

 <p align="center">
 Summary icons from left to right: Hypo, Hyper, Exercise, Stress and Illness
 </p>
-* View button: `tableCellDelegate` optional function `didPressViewDayButton(_:)` allows a button in the cell to post a notification that `ViewControllerGraph` picks up using an observer, to display that `Day` on the graph.
+* View button: Optional function `tableCellDelegate.didPressViewDayButton(_:)` allows a button in the cell to post a notification that `ViewControllerGraph` picks up using an observer, to display that `Day` on the graph.

 ```swift
 func didPressViewDayButton(_ tag: Int) {